-- companies may pay dividends – regular payments made to shareholders based on how well the company is doing.
+- companies may pay dividends – regular payments to shareholders based on how well the company is doing.

-Funds investing in equities tend to carry a higher risk of capital loss than funds investing in fixed interest securities or money market investments (see below).
+Funds investing in equities tend to carry a higher risk of capital loss than funds investing in fixed interest securities or money market investments (we’ll talk about these later).

 However, it's possible for a government bond to default.
-But with corporate bonds there is a risk that the company may not be able to repay its loan or that it may default on its interest payments.
+And with corporate bonds there's a risk that the company may not be able to repay its loan or that it may default on its interest payments.

 The return from investing in property is a combination of rental income and changes in the value of the property; which is generally a matter of a valuer’s opinion rather than fact.
 Property can be considered to be lower risk than equities, but higher risk than bonds over the long-term.